dumlutimuralp/antrea-packet-walks/part_c/README.md

 vmware@master:~$
 </code></pre>

 The current flow is from frontend pod to backend2 pod and it is a NEW flow.
 Hence it will match the last entry in this table.
-The last entry has a single action which is handing the flow over to Table 60 (resubmit(,60)) .
-Hence nextstop is Table 60.
+The last entry has a single action which is handing the flow over to Table 60 (resubmit(,60)).
+Hence next stop is Table 60.

 ### 9.11.5 EgressDefaultRule Table #60